Skip to main content

 Feeling: Elegant

 In this primary bathroom, Cambria’s Kenwood design has a creamy, marbled ivory backdrop with taupe veining and delicate white crackles that together create a look that is elegant and sophisticated.
-The walls are painted in Benjamin Moore Narragansett Green—a deeper green hue with a little bit of black in the undertone, making it more of a jewel tone.
-This color brings an unexpected elegance to a bathroom, its rich blue-green depth creates a cocooning sense of calm that feels vibrant yet sophisticated.
+The walls are painted in Benjamin Moore's Narragansett Green HC-157, a deeper green hue with a touch of black in the undertone, making it polished teal.
+Bringing an unexpected elegance to a bathroom, its rich blue-green depth creates a cocooning sense of calm that feels vibrant yet sophisticated.

-The ceiling is painted with Benjamin Moore Swiss Coffee, a perennial off-white hue.
+The ceiling is painted with Benjamin Moore's Swiss Coffee OC-45, a perennial off-white hue.
 And although light or white ceilings are common enough, some trend-forward designers are experimenting with color capping.
 Unlike color drenching which, as the name suggests, drenches an entire room—walls, trim, and ceiling—in one color, color capping is more of a tonal shift in the same or similar colors from wall to ceiling.

 Whichever your preferred technique, Lynch says, “I’m a huge fan of painting the ceiling.”
 It has a real design impact.
 A lighter ceiling color can make a space feel more open while a darker color on the ceiling closes in a space just enough to make it feel cozy.
-Also, if you choose to color cap or even use a darker color on a ceiling, it can bring in more drama without going all the way into color drenching.
+If you choose to color cap or even use a darker color on just the ceiling, it can bring in more drama without going all the way into color drenching.

 COLOR TIP: Lighting will impact the mood in your space.
 When selecting countertops and paint colors, consider how much natural light your room gets and where it’s coming from.
 Eastern morning light is bright and cool.
 Western afternoon light is warmer.
 Although undertones shift in natural versus artificial light, intensity and brightness are more under your control with artificial light, allowing you to select lighting specifically to set a space’s tone.